lauracosgrove/p8105_hw2_lec2197/homework2.md

 ### Data Interpretation

 The Mr. Trash dataset contains data about 215 dumpsters, the dates they were surveyed, and their contents.
-Each dumpster surveyed collected, on average, about 44500 cigarette butts, 2156 plastic bottles, 2104 (empty) bags of chips, and 13 lost sports balls!
+Each dumpster surveyed collected, taking the meadian as average, about 34000 cigarette butts, 2240 plastic bottles, 2140 (empty) bags of chips, and 13 lost sports balls!
 The median number of sports balls in a dumpster in 2016 was 26 balls -- a tough year for the athletes of Baltimore.

 The precipitation dataset contains data about the precipitation in Baltimore over the years 2016 and 2017 (up to August 2017); 20 months' worth of data is represented.
-The mean value of inches of precipitation from January - August in 2017 was 3.74125, and for the whole of 2016 was 3.3291667.
+The mean value of inches of precipitation from January - August in 2017 was 3.74 inches, and for the whole of 2016 was 3.33 inches.

 The total precipitation in 2017, for the months available in the dataset, was 29.93 inches.

 Problem 3
 ---------

-For this question:
+*For this question:*

--   format the data to use appropriate variable names;
+*\* format the data to use appropriate variable names;*

--   focus on the “Overall Health” topic
+*\* focus on the “Overall Health” topic*

--   exclude variables for class, topic, question, sample size, and everything from lower confidence limit to GeoLocation
+*\* exclude variables for class, topic, question, sample size, and everything from lower confidence limit to GeoLocation*

--   structure data so that responses (excellent to poor) are variables taking the value of Data\_value
+*\* structure data so that responses (excellent to poor) are variables taking the value of Data\_value*

--   create a new variable showing the proportion of responses that were “Excellent” or “Very Good""
+*\* create a new variable showing the proportion of responses that were “Excellent” or “Very Good"*

 ``` r
 library(p8105.datasets)